 You should let your coach know that you have arrived and get familiar with the rink.
 It’s a good idea to get dressed at home but their will also be dressing rooms for you at the event.
 Expect them to be crowded.
 Your coach will probably want you to warm up on the floor.
 As a general rule, you should be fully dressed and ready with skates on, when the flight before yours actually “takes the ice”.
 Say goodbye to Mom and Dad up in the bleachers.
 Your parents should not be down near the ice door.
 Your coach will generally stay with you before and during the event.
 You will check in with the “Ice Monitor” who will be standing near the door to the ice with a clipboard.
 Don’t go too far away, but don’t bother everyone either.
 The “Ice Monitor” will be lining you up and will tell you when it’s time to get on the ice for your warm-up.
 You and your coach will also ask the monitor if there have been any “scratches” that would change your skating order.
 When it’s time for your “Warm-up” (about 5 min.) you will have the opportunity to warm up your muscles and go through the elements that your coach has talked to you about.
 You want to get familiar with the ice and don’t be surprised if the ice is larger or smaller than your rink.
 You should probably try and run through your entire program to make sure everything fits.
 The announcer will make an announcement that there is one (1) minute left in the warm-up and then you will be called off of the ice.
 When it’s your turn the monitor will tell you to take the ice.
 Skate out to your “Spot”, take a deep breath and make your starting pose.
 If this is a competition with music, they will start the music and off you go!
 Remember to smile and have fun!
 If this is an event without music (like Compulsory) you will wait until the announcer says, “You may begin”.

-Awards: First, Second and Third Place will receive a medal.
-Fourth, fifth and Sixth will receive ribbons.
+Awards: Competition flights are limited to six skaters and all will receive a medal.
 The award ceremonies are usually held periodically during the day.
 Be sure to be there to get pictures taken.
 This is also a good time to get with the photographer/Videographer and order your pictures for grandma!

 The “Series” final placement point trophies will be delivered to your rink a few weeks after the last competition in the “Series”.
 Rinks hosting a “Series” competition will probably have an award ceremony.